Which career is right for your personality? What to do when not interested in any career

 When I was reading Quiet by Susan Cain, she mentioned how she was miserable in her career as a lawyer.
 She used to throw up every morning before attending court from dreading the interaction and confrontations in the court.
 Susan Cain was an introvert in the wrong career and her experience made her research and write the book Quiet: the power of introverts in a world that can’t stop talking (which I highly recommend especially for those struggling with personality and identity crisis).

-I create a guide to help you match your career prospects with your personality.
+I created a guide to help you match your career prospects with your personality.
 Holland’s career personality models help people find fields that best suit them based on their personality.
-The hexagon summarizes job personalities into 6 which are; realistic, investigative, artistic, social, enterprising and conventional.
+The hexagon summarizes job personalities into 6 which are; realistic, investigative, artistic, social, enterprising, and conventional.
 Normally, an individual falls between two of the six characters.

-Before you go on and take the exercise to match your career to your personality, first, it is very important to understand your personality type.
+Before you go on and take the exercise to match your profession to your personality, first, it is very important to understand your personality type.

 Learn more about your personality here

 Then use this career guide and see if it will help you make the right career choice here